Lucyjpjones/wean-cuisine/testing.md

 **2. Ability to register and an easily accessible button to 'Log in’**

-- Clear login button visible on navbar as soon as user enters the site.
+- Clear login button visible on the navbar as soon as the user enters the site.
   - As the navbar is repeated on all pages of the site, the user can log in from any page.
   - If a user is logged in, the button will display 'log out'.

   ![Login btn](static/assets/images/readme/login-btn.png)

-- After clicking login button, user is presented with a modal containing two tabs, giving the user an option to login or register.
+- After clicking the log in button, the user is presented with a modal containing two tabs, giving the user an option to log in or register.
-  - Validation is included on the input fields to let the user know if their input is valid through colour formatting.
+  - Validation is included in the input fields to let the user know if their input is valid through colour formatting.

   ![Validation](static/assets/images/readme/validation.png)

-  - Recognisable info icon with tootip to let the user know which characters can be used.
+  - Recognisable info icon with tooltip to let the user know which characters can be used.

 ![Tooltips](static/assets/images/readme/tooltip.png)

-- User responses included to notify the user if any errors or successful:
+- User responses included notifying the user if any errors or successful:
-  - Errors shown below password in modal
+  - Errors are shown below password in modal
-  - Success messages presented as a toast after modal closes.
+  - Success messages presented as a toast after the modal closes.

 ![User responses](static/assets/images/readme/user-responses.png)

-- After logging in or registering the user will have the option to add, edit and delete their own recipes.
+- After logging in or registering the user will have the option to add, edit, and delete their own recipes.

 **3. Explore recipes posted by others**

-- ‘Explore recipes’ button visible on callout section as soon as user enters the site.
+- ‘Explore recipes’ button visible on the callout section as soon as the user enters the site.
-- Navigation link to recipes also included in dropdown menu.
+- Navigation-link to recipes also included in the dropdown menu.

     ![Explore recipes nav ](static/assets/images/readme/recipes-nav.png)

-- The recipe page contains recipe card displaying recipe image, recipe name, cuisine and who the recipe was created by.
+- The recipe page contains recipe cards displaying recipe image, recipe name, cuisine, and who the recipe was created by.
-   - The user can click onto the recipe card to view more details including age range, serving, time, food course, ingredients and method.
+   - The user can click onto the recipe card to view more details including age range, serving, time, food course, ingredients, and method.

     ![Recipes page](static/assets/images/readme/recipe-page.png)

 **4. Clear recipe categorisation and search bar to allow quick browsing**

-- Link in dropdown menu to page displaying cuisine categories.
+- Link in the dropdown menu to the page displaying cuisine categories.

 ![Dropdown menu](static/assets/images/readme/cuisine-dd.png)